 |Rear Wheel Size||18" x 7.5"|

-The color palette for the Ford Explorer in the USA remains broad but largely unflashy for the 2022 model year.
-Not all colors are available on all trims, and the base model, for example, only has access to the five very subdued hues of Agate Black, Iconic Silver, Carbonized Gray, Forged Green, and Atlas Blue, the latter two newly available on this trim for 2022.
-The XLT adds the no-cost options of Stone Gray, Atlas Blue, and the brand-new Stone Blue, while Rapid Red and the new-for-2022 Burgundy Velvet carry $495 costs and Star White adds $795 to the bill.
+The color palette for the Ford Explorer in the USA remains broad but largely demure.
+Not all colors are available on all trims, and the base model, for example, only has access to the five very subdued hues of Agate Black, Iconic Silver, Carbonized Gray, Forged Green, and Atlas Blue.
+The XLT adds the no-cost options of Stone Gray, Atlas Blue, and Stone Blue, while Rapid Red and Burgundy Velvet carry $495 costs.
+Star White adds $795 to the bill.
 The remainder of the trims make do with a more limited palette, but thankfully all get access to Forged Green which looks brilliant on the Explorer's strong lines.
 Oxford White and Infinite Blue are among the discontinued colors.